KSH79/vipra-sethu/docs/DEVELOPER-GUIDE.md

 git stash apply                     # Applies stash but keeps it in list git stash drop                      # Deletes most recent stash
 ```

+git log origin/main..HEAD --oneline --decorate # shows commits that are in your local branch but not in the remote branch

 ---